Institute for Fiscal Studies: Directors and notable staff

 Former members of staff of the IFS include Evan Davis and Stephanie Flanders (journalists), Steve Webb (Liberal Democrat Pensions Minister) and Rupert Harrison (Chief of Staff to former Chancellor George Osborne).

 Funding

 The Institute for Fiscal Studies receives funding from various sources, such as the Economic and Social Research Council, international organisations and other non-profit organisations.

-It was rated as 'highly transparent' in its funding in 2018 by Transparify, and has been a given a A grade for funding transparency by Who Funds You?.
+It was rated as 'highly transparent' in its funding in 2018 by Transparify, and has been given an A grade for funding transparency by Who Funds You?.